Cruise ship: Other on-board facilities

 Some ships have bowling alleys, ice skating rinks, rock climbing walls, sky-diving simulators, miniature golf courses, video arcades, ziplines, surfing simulators, water slides, basketball courts, tennis courts, chain restaurants, ropes obstacle courses, and even roller coasters.

+The casino floors typically open when the ships enter international waters, usually 12 nautical miles from the coastline.
+Beyond that limit, they are generally governed by the laws of the nation in which they are registered.

 Crew

 Crew are usually hired on three to eleven month contracts which may then be renewed as mutually agreed, depending on service ratings from passengers as well as the cyclical nature of the cruise line operator.
 Most staff work 77-hour work weeks for 10 months continuously followed by two months of vacation.

 There are no paid vacations or pensions for service, non-management crew, depending on the level of the position and the type of the contract.
 Non-service and management crew members get paid vacation, medical, retirement options, and can participate in the company's group insurance plan.

 The direct salary is low by North American standards, though restaurant staff have considerable earning potential from passenger tips.
 Crew members do not have any expenses while on board, because food and accommodation, medical care, and transportation for most employees, are included.
-Oyogoa states that "Crewing agencies often exploit the desperation of potential employees."
+Bard College at Simon's Rock professor Francisca Oyogoa states that "Crewing agencies often exploit the desperation of potential employees."

 Living arrangements vary by cruise line, but mostly by shipboard position.
 In general two employees share a cabin with a shower, commode and a desk with a television set, while senior officers are assigned single cabins.
 There is a set of facilities for the crew separate from that for passengers, such as mess rooms and bars, recreation rooms, prayer rooms/mosques, and fitness center, with some larger ships even having a crew deck with a swimming pool and hot tubs.

-All crew members are required to bring their certificates for the Standard of training, certification and watchkeeping or completing the training while being on board.
-Crew members need to consider completing this certification prior to embarking since it is time-consuming and needs to be accomplished at the same time they perform their daily work activities while being on board.

-For the largest cruise operators, most "hotel staff" are hired from less industrialized countries in Asia, Eastern Europe, the Caribbean, and Central America.
-While several cruise lines are headquartered in the United States, like most international shipping companies, ships are registered in countries such as the Netherlands, the UK, the Bahamas, and Panama.
-The International Labour Organization's 2006 Maritime Labour Convention, also known as the "Seafarers' Bill of Rights," provides comprehensive rights and protections for all crew members.
-The ILO sets rigorous standards regarding hours of work and rest, health and safety, and living conditions for crew members, and requires governments to ensure that ships carrying their flags comply.
-For cruise routes around Hawaii, operators are required to register their ships in the United States and the crew is unionized, so these cruises are typically much more expensive than in the Caribbean or the Mediterranean.
+The International Labour Organization's 2006 Maritime Labour Convention is also known as the "Seafarers' Bill of Rights".